image-js/image-js-docs/docs/Tutorials and concepts/Concepts/Out-parameter and its purpose.md

 In ImageJS several functions have an optional parameter called `out`.
 This parameter allows to choose which image to use as an output.
-It enables better memory management by allowing cloning image into an existing one instead of cloning it every time a function is executed.
+It enables better memory management by allowing writing image into an existing one instead of cloning it every time a function is executed.

 This option is mostly supported for filters which take a single image as input and produce a single image as output.

-For cloning to be successful,`out` must be compatible with target width, height, depth and color model.
+For overwriting to be successful,`out` must be compatible with target width, height, depth and color model.

-Here is a simple example of correct and incorrect usage of `out` while applying `pixelate` filter:
+Here is a simple example of correct and incorrect usage of `out` while applying `invert` filter:

 ```ts
 //Creates a gray image of width = 3 and height = 3.